arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

 ---
-In our exploration of the ways to navigate back to previous buffer positions, Registers can be seen as mark ring items with an assigned name, so that they can be accessed by that name in an arbitrary order.
+In our exploration of the ways to navigate back to previous buffer positions, Registers can be seen as mark ring items with an assigned name, so that they can be conveniently accessed by that name in an arbitrary order.
 But in fact they are much, much more:

 - They can be persisted so they survive reboots.
 - They can resurrect killed buffers.
-- Other than buffer positions, they can contain snippets of code, keyboard macros, windows layouts and even custom values.
+- Other than buffer positions, they can contain snippets of text, keyboard macros, windows layouts and even custom values.

 Playing Hansel and Gretel is just the excuse to happily slip into